harness/developer-hub/kb/continuous-delivery/articles/configuration-inheritance-stepgroup-step.md

 | Step Level ()            | false             | false              | false          |

 #### New Behavior:
-Previously, if a step had ‘Privileged’ unspecified (neither true nor false) then it would default to a value of ‘False’.
-Now, the field’s value is properly inherited from the Step Group, meaning some steps that were supposed to have privilege before now do.
+Previously, if a step had the **Privileged** field unspecified (neither True nor False), it would default to False.
+Now, the field’s value is properly inherited from the step group.
+This means that some steps that were not supposed to have privilege before are now privileged.
 This may cause unexpected behavior in some containers if that status is unneeded.

 | Level (Privileged field) | Step group (true) | Step group (false) | Step group ( ) |
 |--------------------------|-------------------|--------------------|----------------|